canonical/multipass/BUILD.osx.md

 Ensure you have development Frameworks for at least OS X 10.8 installed, with the typical compiler toolchain and "git".
 Avoid the version of cmake supplied, we need a newer one (see later).

 ### Qt5
-Install the latest stable version of Qt5.9 (5.9.1 at the moment): <http://www.qt.io/download-open-source/>.
+Install the latest stable version of Qt5.9 (5.9.3 at the moment): <http://www.qt.io/download-open-source/>.

+If it tells you that XCode 5.0.0 needs to be installed, go to XCode > Preferences > Locations and make a selection in the _Command Line Tools_ box.

 Add Qt5 to your PATH environment variable, adding to your `.bash_profile` file the following line: